Skills Ontario Competition

 • The competitor cannot be a certified journeyperson in the trade in which they are competing in.

-• If you are a certified journeyperson in a different trade from which you are competing, this must be disclosed with registration and reviewed by the Director of Competitions prior to the competition to reference similarities and fairness.
+• If you are a certified journeyperson in a different trade from which you are competing, this must be disclosed with registration and reviewed by the Director of Competitions prior to the competition to reference similarities and fairness to being allowed to compete.
 Skills Compétences Canada will likely be referenced for the final decision.

-• Competitors must be no older than 29 years of age in the year of the competition (2023).
-They cannot turn 30 in the year 2023.
+• Competitors must be no older than 29 years of age in the year of the competition (2024).
+They cannot turn 30 in the year 2024.
 Proof of age must be available upon request.
-Birthdates will be entered during student registration.
 Any competitor found registered or competing not meeting this eligibility will be disqualified.
+Click here to learn more.

 • In regard to the provincial age eligibility above, any competitor may continue to the Skills Canada National Competition, as part of Team Ontario.
 A competitor who competes at the Skills Canada National Competition who is not WorldSkills age eligible is still able to medal, but would not be eligible to qualify as part of Team Canada for the WorldSkills International Competition.
 If the contest continues to WorldSkills, then to be eligible as part of Team Canada, a competitor must meet the WorldSkills age eligibility: